fredcallaway/optimal-fixations-simple-choice/README.md

 ## Fitting steps

 I don't imagine anyone else will want to invest the compute resources to actually replicate this, but here are instructions to do so for the sake of completeness.
-Note that these instructions allow for fitting the prior mean; however, we do not report these results because we found that the pseudo-likelihood we defined did not identify this parameter, making the results highly unstable.
+Note that the code allows for fitting the prior mean, but we don't do so for the main results because doing so yields inconclusive results.

 - Define parameters such as the search space and output directory in `fit_base.jl`.
 I use files in `runs/` to organize parameters for different runs.
 - Find the near-optimal policies for each candidate parameter setting: run `julia compute_policies.jl i` for i in 1 to N. Each job takes an average of 30 minutes.